Multiple harmonic sums $\mathcal{H}_{\lbrace s\rbrace^{2l}=1;p-1}$ modulo $p^4$ and applications

 The oldest congruences on harmonic numbers and generalized harmonic numbers go back to Wolstenholme.
 The result below is known as "Wolstenholme's theorem" although Wolstenholme's actual theorem dealt with binomial coefficients and the result below only stood as an intermediate result. \begin{Result} (due to Wolstenholme, \cite{WO} $1862$).

 \end{Result}

 The result got more recently generalized by Bayat in \cite{BA}, where he also deals with the other generalized harmonic numbers $H_{p-1,k}$ for $3\leq k\leq p-3$.
 However, the cases $k=p-2$ and $k=p-1$ are left unstudied.
-By generalizing K\"ummer's congruences (see Result $12$ below) to the modulus $p^2$ and using other congruences proven by himself in \cite{SU1}, Sun finds the $p$-adic expansion of all the generalized harmonic numbers $H_{p-1,k},\,1\leq k\leq p-1$ up to the modulus $p^3$ and even to the modulus $p^4$ in the case when $1\leq k\leq p-5$, as he is able to generalize the K\"ummer's congruences one $p$ power even further.
-In the current paper, we deal with the extra cases $k=p-3$ and $k=p-1$, see Main Theorem $2$ of $\S\,1$.\\ We first state the reduction of the modulus $p^3$ to the modulus $p^2$, then state the moduli $p^3$ and $p^4$ cases.
+By generalizing Kummer's congruences (see Result $12$ below) to the modulus $p^2$ and using other congruences proven by himself in \cite{SU1}, Sun finds the $p$-adic expansion of all the generalized harmonic numbers $H_{p-1,k},\,1\leq k\leq p-1$ up to the modulus $p^3$ and even to the modulus $p^4$ in the case when $1\leq k\leq p-5$, as he is able to generalize the Kummer's congruences one $p$ power even further.
+In the current paper, we deal with the extra cases $k=p-3$ and $k=p-1$, see Theorem $2$ of $\S\,1$.\\ We first state the reduction of the modulus $p^3$ to the modulus $p^2$, then state the moduli $p^3$ and $p^4$ cases.